Router<T> class

 that data into Page objects that it passes to a Navigator.

-Additionally, every single part of that previous sentence can be overridden and configured as desired.
+Each part of this process can be overridden and configured as desired.

-The routeInformationProvider can be overridden to change how the name of the route is obtained. the RouteInformationProvider.value when the Router is first created is used as the initial route, and subsequent notifications from the RouteInformationProvider to its listeners are treated as notifications that the route information has changed.
+The routeInformationProvider can be overridden to change how the name of the route is obtained.
+The RouteInformationProvider.value is used as the initial route when the Router is first created.
+Subsequent notifications from the RouteInformationProvider to its listeners are treated as notifications that the route information has changed.

 The backButtonDispatcher can be overridden to change how back button